navicore/seqlings/exercises/00-intro/README.md

 ## Why Stack-Based Programming Matters

-Most programmers never learn that beneath every function call, every expression evaluation, and every local variable lies a **stack**.
+Beneath every function call, every expression evaluation, and every local variable lies a **stack**.
 Your CPU has one.
 The JVM has one.
 Python's bytecode interpreter has one.

 By learning Seq, you're not just learning a language - you're learning how computation actually works at its core.